 Concurrent with demolition activities, the contractor will also be required to remove, load, transport, and properly dispose of or recycle any bituminous pavement and/or concrete used in drive/parking areas of the Site.
-Visually stained concrete will be segregated and transported to an approved disposal facility.
 Restoration will primarily consist of backfilling shallow excavations and grading the site for proper surface water runoff consistent with the adjacent grade.